14 Home Page. The Weld Industry 15

 Sandvik SAF 3207 HD provides a tensile strength of 980 to 1180MPa and a maximum operating temperature of up to 90C.
 This compares with a tensile strength of 800-1100MPa and maximum water temperature rating of 65C for the company’s standard super-duplex grade SAF 2507.
 SAF 2507 can be deployed in water depths greater than 2000m.
 However, as the pressure at the seabed increases with depth, the wall thickness of the tube eventually becomes so great that it can become uneconomical to purchase all the material required.

-Duplex steels offer great mechanical properties and corrosion resistance.
-The primary difference between austenitic stainless and duplex steels is the duplex offers a balanced microstructure of approx. equivalent volumes of both ferrite and austenite.
+Duplex steels offer great mechanical properties and excellant corrosion resistance.
+The primary difference between austenitic stainless and duplex steels is the duplex offers a balanced microstructure of approx. equivalent volumes of ferrite and austenite.
 Typically the duplex steel will have a weld ferrite content of 40 to 60% and the weld 25 to 40 % ferrite.
 A 25% to 50% ferrite range is desirable.

 In comparison to traditional austenitic stainless, the duplex, two-phase microstructure and high chrome / Mo can result in duplex applications that have;